hanruihua/NeuPAN/README.md

 ## Notes for Real World Deployment

 - You can easily deploy the NeuPAN algorithm on a real robot platform using [neupan_ros](https://github.com/hanruihua/neupan_ros).
-Currently, NeuPAN supports the kinematics of differential drive robots and Ackermann robots (see the `robot` section in the YAML file).
+Currently, NeuPAN supports the kinematics of differential drive robots, Ackermann robots and omni-directional robots (see the `robot` section in the YAML file).
 For robots with other kinematics, you can modify the constraints in the NRMP layer to suit your needs.

 - The DUNE model trained in simulation can be directly applied in the real world without retraining.